Venky044/Power_BI_Interactive_Sales_Analytics_Project/README.md

 ## Conclusion
 <a id="conclusion"></a>
-The Maven Market Data Analyst project underscores the power of data analytics in uncovering meaningful insights from complex datasets.
+The Power BI Interactive Sales Analytics Project underscores the power of data analytics in uncovering meaningful insights from complex datasets.
 Through meticulous analysis and visualization, I have revealed valuable trends and patterns that can inform strategic decision-making and drive business growth.
 I invite you to explore the interactive dashboard and delve deeper into the fascinating world of data analysis in the retail industry.

 Thank you for visiting my repository, and I hope you find this project informative and insightful!